rohanpsingh/mujoco-python-viewer/README.md

 # Viewer for MuJoCo in Python

-This is a `mujoco-py` style non-interactive viewer for using with the official Python bindings for MuJoCo.
+Interactive renderer to use with the official Python bindings for MuJoCo.

 Starting with version 2.1.2, MuJoCo comes with native Python bindings officially supported by the MuJoCo devs.